Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 Smashing a piggy bank
 ---------------------

-Now that we can insert GTU into a piggy bank, we are only left to define how to smash one.
+Now that we can insert CCD into a piggy bank, we are only left to define how to smash one.
 Just to recap, we only want the owner of the piggy bank (smart contract instance) to be able to call this and only if the piggy bank has not already been smashed.
-It should set its state to be smashed and transfer all of its GTU to the owner.
+It should set its state to be smashed and transfer all of its CCD to the owner.

 Again we use the |receive|_ macro to define the smash function: